 Full audio: http://tal.fm/464

 Ryan started going blind when he was 18, so it's been a long time now that he can't see.
-And one night he flies to Chicago for this work thing.
-And gets to his hotel room and he wants to call his wife back home in Canada to let her know that he's arrived safely.
+And one night, he flies to Chicago for this work thing and gets his hotel room.
+And he wants to call his wife back home in Canada to let her know that he's arrived safely.
 So all he needs to do is find the phone.

 That's unusual, right?

-So Ryan can shuffle cautiously around till his knees graze into things.
-And that's how he finds a sofa.
-Which orients him.
+So Ryan can shuffle cautiously around until his knees graze into things.
+And that's how he finds a sofa, which orients him.

-And so I turn to where I think there might be a table, and poof!
-There's a coffee table.
-So I grope this coffee table for a while and there's no phone on it.
+And so I turn to where I think there might be a table.
+And poof, there's a coffee table.
+So I grope this coffee table for a while, and there's no-- no phone on it.

 Grope is kind of a funny word to use for this.

 It sort of feels that way, though.
-You're just sort of-- because you don't know where anything begins or ends, so you really maul it.
+You know, you just sort of-- because you don't know where anything begins or ends, so you really maul it.

 And I find there's a desk.
-And I'm like, aha, the desk!
-So I feel around on the desk and there's a lamp and there's the notepad I'll never use, and there's stuff, but there's no phone.
+And I'm like, aha, the desk, right?
+So I feel around on the desk.
+And there's a lamp.
+And there's the notepad I'll never use.
+And there's stuff, but there's no phone.

-So I circle the room two more times this way, wiping it down.
+So I circled the room two more times this way, wiping it down.
 And I check the coffee table again.
 I check the desk again.
-And I just figure, forget it.
-I'll just go to bed and try again tomorrow.
+And I just figure, forget it, I'll just go to bed and try again tomorrow.

 And the phone is on a coffee table.
-Now I know I felt that thing up to an illicit degree.
-I mauled that coffee table, and there was nothing on that table last night.
+Now, I know I felt that thing up to an elicit degree.
+Like I mauled that coffee table, and there is nothing on that table last night.

-And so we talk.
-And then I hang up the phone and I go to get back into bed, and there's now a wall there.
+And so we talked.
+And then I hang up the phone, and I go to get back into bed.
+And there's now a wall there.

 So what's your next move?
 What do you do?

 I ended up doing the Marcel Marceau thing.
-I start wiping the walls, feeling my way along the edges, and it wraps back around till I find the bed is actually behind me.
+I started wiping the walls, feeling my way along the edges.
+And it wraps back around, till I find the bed is actually behind me.

 So here's what the room actually looked like.
 There are two coffee tables and two sofas on the left and the right side of the bed.

 It took me a long time to come to understand that blindness actually wasn't the main problem.
-The main problem was embarrassment.
-That I had to give myself over to the slapstick of things.
+The main problem was embarrassment, that you know I had to sort of give myself over to the slapstick of things.

-From WBEZ Chicago, it's This American Life distributed by Public Radio International.
+From WBEZ Chicago, it's This American Life.
 I'm Ira Glass.
 Stay with us.